jakobzhao/geog458/project/essay.md

 ## Submission

 Please submit the url link of your essay to the final project submission tab on Canvas.
-Essay is due no later than the end of **Week 10** - on Friday(June 5) by 11:59pm.
+Essay is due no later than the end of **Week 10** - on Friday by 11:59pm.

 >  **Note:** The requirements to the essay may be slightly changed according the progress of this course.
 The final requirements are subject to the instructor's notification.